 - Individual patients who have opted-out of their data being shared are excluded from any data sent by their GP practice to OPC.

-- OPCRD has ethics approval (HRA) to receive and provide patient data for research.
+- OPCRD has ethics approval from the Health Research Authority (HRA) to receive and provide patient data for research.

 - Researchers request to access data from OPCRD for a specific study.
 Access in this case means to receive an anonymised research dataset from OPCRD required for only that specific study, and not access to the entire OPCRD database.